IkigaiLabsETH/ikigAI/README.md

 - Hugging Face: Access to NLP models and transformers.
 - MidJourney & Dall-E: Image generation from text.
 - OpenAI's GPT API: Text generation using GPT-4.
+- ChadGPT: Grammarly for Smart Contracts; WIP
+- Trained with 169 smart contract vulnerabilities and fixes.

 # Embeddings: